Self-Hosting

 3. Set up the directory structure

-Create a directory to hold the server's configuration and data, then create two subdirectories inside it:
+Create a directory to hold the server's data:

 hashdrop/